 I was diagnosed with post traumatic stress disorder (PTSD), and depression by my therapist.
 I told myself that those were just medical titles that really didn’t describe me.
 However, after much thought I decided to work with my therapist to help myself heal from my past traumas.
 I decided that I didn’t want to be anxious or depressed anymore.
 I want to be the best version of myself possible.

 My therapist and I decided to start an intensive form therapy called EMDR to start the healing process.
 EMDR therapy “is a phased, focused approach to treating traumatic and other symptoms by reconnecting the client in a safe and measured way to the images, self-thoughts, emotions, and body sensations associated with the trauma, and allowing the natural healing powers of the brain to move toward adaptive resolution.”
 My therapist advised me that we would be creating a timeline of my life starting from my earliest memories to find out how my past traumas have affected me, and to start the healing process.
-I must admit digging old wounds that I had previously buried was not something I was looking forward to, and I was a little nervous.

 My therapist also introduced the concept of “parts” to me.
 She advised me that we all have three parts the exiles, managers, and the distractors.
 The three parts main goal is to protect your true self.
 The exiles hold the pain, and shame of the past.
-The exiles are the vulnerable part that often hold negative beliefs based on painful past experiences.
+The exiles are the vulnerable part that often holds negative beliefs based on painful past experiences.

 The managers run daily life, are proactive, and work to contain the exiles by staying in control of events and relationships.
 The managers protect our inner world.
 Mangers control every relationship and situation in order to protect us from feeling hurt and rejected.

 Although this whole process is a bit scary, I am excited to find my true self.
 I am excited to drop all my emotional baggage and become the best Janay I can be.
 I would encourage everyone to go to therapy.
-I hope that everyone reading this will start their journey to find their true self.
+I hope that everyone reading this will start their journey to finding their true self.